-I am deeply grateful to John Rushby-Smith, a great friend of the composer, for allowing me to use this excellent biography.
+I am deeply grateful to John Rushby-Smith, a great friend of the composer, for allowing me to use this excellent biography and I will continue to hope that Graham's work will be more widely programmed!
+I am proud to have called Graham a friend.

 Graham Whettam was born on 7 September 1927 in Swindon and died on 17 August 2007 shorly before his 80th birthday.
 He worked throughout his life with unwavering, single-minded dedication.
 His music is invariably dramatic, and it reveals an individual voice that encompasses both stark grittiness and gentle lyricism.
 The craftsmanship is impeccable, the language eclectic, yet individual, the commitment uncompromising.
 Like all the best music, Whettam's satisfies at all levels, from emotional gut-reaction to stringent intellectual analysis, and at no time does it pander to ephemeral fashion.